SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

   Q_{INJ}= k \cdot  V_{INJ} \cdot C_{INJ}

-with :math:`k = 0.1` for the attenuation of the resistive divider in front of the injection switch and :math:`C_{INJ} = 0.1 pF` the injection capacitance that converts the voltage step into a charge.
+with :math:`k = 0.1` for the attenuation of the resistive divider in front of the injection switch and :math:`C_{INJ} = 0.1 pF` for the injection capacitance which converts the voltage step into a charge.

 .. math::